fcarrus/RHVH-Provisioning-Satellite/README.md

 ```

+After unmounting the ISO, you may delete it from the filesystem.

 _Note_: Using a custom Product / Repository for this would seem a perfect fit for this need, so why haven't we used it?

-Because custom repositories have no *directories* and a proper file structure is required, in this case.
+Because custom repositories have no *directories* and a proper file structure is required, for all this to work.

 ## Setting up Satellite : the objects

-In the Satellite WebUI, create a new *InstallationMedia* named i.e. `RHVH` with the following specs:
+In the Satellite WebUI, create a new *Installation Media* named i.e. `RHVH` with the following specs:
 * Name: RHVH
 * Path: http://satellite.example.com/pub/rhvh/

 The path here should point to the publicly accessible directory we created earlier.
 Please note it's *http* and **not** *https*

+_Note_: If you have one or more Capsules to deliver the contents from, you need to create an Installation Media for each Capsule (i.e. `RHVH Capsule Prod`, `RHVH Capsule Test`, etc.), each pointing to the Capsule's URL.

-In the Satellite WebUI, create a new *OperatingSystem* named i.e. `RHVH 4.3` with the following specs:
+In the Satellite WebUI, create a new *Operating System* named i.e. `RHVH 4.3` with the following specs:
  * Name: `RedHat`
  * Major: `4`
  * Minor: `3`